KippAD/html-css-project/README.md

 <p  align="center"><img  src="assets/readme-images/menu.jpeg"  width="75%"></p>

----

-The menu section provides the user with the products that the Pizza brother sell.
+The menu section provides the user with the products that the Pizza Brothers sell.

--  **Product Information** - The menu section provides the user with a menu and prices of the product.
+-  **Product Information** - The menu section provides the user with the menu and prices of the product.

 -  **CSS Accordion** - On tablet and mobile devices the section is broken up into a CSS accordion that allows users to expand and minimize the text information.

--  **Responsive Design** - Section breaks into different styles in order to maintain aesthetic.
+-  **Responsive Design** - Section maintains aesthetic through responsive styling.

 ### **Schedule**
 ---

 <p  align="center"><img  src="assets/readme-images/schedule.jpeg"  width="75%"></p>

----

 The schedule section is a grid of information that tells the user where the Pizza Brothers truck will be situated on any given week.